 A single-payer system: How does impact the medical landscape?

 A revolution is afoot and the disrupting waves are influencing all sectors.
 The mystery is how all of this will play out on the national stage.
-A recent survey by Reuters shows that close to 70% of Americans are in favor of the single-payer health care compared to the current system.
+A recent survey by Reuters shows that close to 70% of US citizens are in favor of the single-payer health care compared to the current system.

 Per Bernie Sanders, US Senator and 2020 Presidential hopeful, “If the goal of health-care reform is to provide comprehensive, universal health care in a cost-effective way, the only honest approach is a single-payer approach.”
-The United States (US) operates the most expensive health care system in the world, spending 17.9% of its annual GDP on health care services.
+The US operates the most expensive health care system in the world, spending 17.9% of its annual GDP on health care services.
 Cost does not always equate to quality which is noted by studies showing that the quality of US health care services is not necessarily superior to that of other developed economies that spend far less.

 There are contradicting ideas of what constitutes a single-payer system and the effects it would have on the various stakeholders and the system in general.
-While a design framework has been devised by organizations including the Congressional Budget Office, the there is so much variability in its moving parts that the ultimate program can take many forms.
+While a design framework has been devised by organizations including the Congressional Budget Office, there is so much variability in its moving parts that the ultimate program can take many forms.
 This includes the impact on therapy manufacturers.

-To better understand the impact of single-payer and prepare for a potential rollout, we have outlined the four key considerations that every industry professional needs take into account.
+To better understand the impact of single-payer and prepare for a potential roll-out, we have outlined the four key considerations that every industry professional needs take into account.